Max Krause

 Max Joseph Krause (April 5, 1909 – July 11, 1984) was an American football running back in the National Football League (NFL) for the New York Giants and the Washington Redskins.

-High school career
+Early life

 Krause played high school football at Gonzaga Preparatory School in Spokane, Washington, where he starred as an all-city running back and linebacker.
 He won 14 letters in four high school sports and in basketball he made the all-city second-team as a guard.
 In baseball, Krause played outfield, and in track he participated in the broad jump and ran the 220 yard low hurdles.

 College career

 Krause stayed in Spokane for his college years, graduating from Gonzaga University with a B.A. degree in Philosophy.
 As fullback and halfback for the Bulldogs.
 Krause led the varsity backfield for three years.